What to know about the 145th running of the Kentucky Derby

 The Mint Julep, made with Kentucky bourbon, is the signature drink of the Derby, and Kentucky’s state song “My Old Kentucky Home” is played during the pre-race post parade.
 After the race, the champion horse is given the iconic garland of roses in the winner’s circle.

+Betting and horse racing go hand in hand.
+There will be a whole weekend of stacked racing cards at Churchill Downs, but the Kentucky Derby takes the betting cake.
+Find out everything you need to know about betting on the 2019 Kentucky Derby here.

 What else is there to do during Derby Weekend?
 NBC will also broadcast the Kentucky Oaks, a Grade 1 stakes race held annually the day before the Kentucky Derby.
 The Oaks has the same 3-year-old restriction as the Derby but is for fillies only.
-See the broadcast schedule here.
+See the broadcast schedule here and a betting guide here.
 Additionally, there is a week of events at Churchill Downs, and the month-long Kentucky Derby Festival celebrated across Louisville.